 Cashew Thai Quinoa Salad is a deliciously light, fresh and healthy salad.
-Cooked quinoa with lots of colorful and crunchy vegetables are tossed in a simple ginger peanut dressing.
+Cooked quinoa, lots of colorful and crunchy vegetables and cashews are tossed in a simple ginger peanut dressing.
 This recipe serves 6.

-It’s healthy, colorful, crunchy and most importantly delicious.
 I first made this flavorful salad in 2013.
 Back then I was a contributor to The Pioneer Woman’s recipe sharing site Tasty Kitchen.
-TK is where a lot of us OG food bloggers would go to share our recipes in hopes to get featured on the homepage.
-As a contributor, I could cherrypick recipes I wanted to share.
-I would then photograph them step-by-step for the blog section of the website.
+TK is where a lot of us OG food bloggers would go to share our recipes in hopes to get featured on the TK homepage.
+As a contributor, I could cherrypick recipes to share and then photograph them step-by-step for the blog section of the website.
 It was a fun gig.

 To Make This Crunchy Cashew Thai Quinoa Salad You Will Need:

 - peanut butter – Cashew butter can also be used.

 - ginger – Pungent, spicy, and sweet.
 There’s no need to peel ginger first, simple grate on a microplane

 - garlic – This adds distinct and punchy flavor.

 - coconut aminos – A healthy alternative to soy sauce.